DanielBandarica02/SOC-HomeLab/docs/01-infrastructure/01-pfsense.md

 | Topology                      | Subnet                               |
 | DNS Default Domain            | `soclab.internal`                    |

 `Remote Access (SSL/TLS + User Auth)` was selected to require both certificate and password authentication.
-Single-factor at a VPN edge (cert-only or password-only) is below the entry-level expectation for any production deployment; the lab matches that posture.

 `Redirect IPv4 Gateway` was left unchecked because forcing all client traffic through the tunnel would break the client's internet access (pfSense does not route arbitrary OpenVPN client traffic out the WAN).
 Only the VLAN 20 route is pushed to clients.

 Compression was disabled because of VORACLE-class attacks against compressed VPN data planes.
-The minor bandwidth reduction is not worth the side-channel risk.

 ### OpenVPN — user and client certificate